-What is Stop-and-Frisk?
+What is 'stop and frisk'?
 Controversial policing technique explained

 CLICK HERE TO GET THE FOX NEWS APP

-President candidate Michael Bloomberg appeared to apologize and distance himself for the longstanding strategy he embraced as NYC mayor from 2002 to 2013 that disproportionately impacted people of color.
+Democratic presidential candidate Michael Bloomberg appeared to apologize and distance himself for the longstanding strategy he embraced as NYC mayor from 2002 to 2013.

-Fox News' Perry Chiaramonte and the Associated Press contributed to the report
+Fox News' Perry Chiaramonte and The Associated Press contributed to the report.